What is June 19th or “Juneteenth” and why is it so important?

 This should be a time of celebration for Blacks everywhere.
 Please, let us keep Juneteenth respected, revered and never forgotten!
 Our ancestors died for it, were enslaved for an extra 2 ½ years for it and I’m sure they would agree.

-You may choose not to partake of big celebrations, picnics, barbeques and festivities on Juneteenth because COVID is still active, but there are some important things that you can do on Juneteenth:
+You may choose not to partake of big celebrations, picnics, barbeques and festivities on Juneteenth, but there are some important things that you can do on Juneteenth:

 • Register to vote.